Rudawa (river)

-Rudawa is a small river in Lesser Poland Voivodeship, Poland.
+The Rudawa is a small river in Lesser Poland Voivodeship, Poland.
 It is a tributary of the Vistula river.
-Rudawa joins Vistula in Kraków near the district of Zwierzyniec.
+The Rudawa joins the Vistula in Kraków near the district of Zwierzyniec.
 Through the city, the flow of the river is controlled by artificial embankments.
-Rudawa is also one of the sources of drinking water in Kraków with the water intake located in Mydlniki.
+The Rudawa is also one of the sources of drinking water in Kraków with the water intake located in Mydlniki.

 Every year, at the mouth of Rudawa River, there is a spring festival organized during Easter holidays.
 The river flows through picturesque landscape featuring some of the more interesting geological and geomorphological Jurassic park areas, including Tenczyński Scenic Park, 11 km West of Kraków.